openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Hybrid
 ~~~~~~

-There are five Dell EMC Software Suites sold with the VMAX-Hybrid_ arrays:
+There are five Dell Software Suites sold with the VMAX-Hybrid_ arrays:

 - Base Suite
 - Advanced Suite